nextbreakpoint/freeimage4java/README.md

 ## Notice

-FreeImage for Java uses the FreeImage open source image library.
+freeimage4java uses the FreeImage open source image library.
 See http://freeimage.sourceforge.net for details.

     FreeImage library is statically linked with JNI code and distributed as single binary